128technology/docs/docs/cc_fips_compliance_guidelines.md

  For overview information about service policies, please see [Service and Service Policy Design](https://www.juniper.net/documentation/us/en/software/session-smart-router/docs/bcp_service_and_service_policy_design).

- For information about configuration baselines, please see [Service Policy Baseline Configuration](https://www.juniper.net/documentation/us/en/software/session-smart-router/docs/bcp_service-policy_defaults)
+ For information about configuration baselines, please see [Service Policy Baseline Configuration](https://www.juniper.net/documentation/us/en/software/session-smart-router/docs/bcp_service-policy_defaults).

+- Common Criteria Compliance assessment includes all SSR interfaces.
+- Security functionality called out in this guide is required for Common Criteria compliance.
+Other security features available with the SSR will not jeapordize the compliance certification, but are not compliance requirements.
+- The use of SSH is necessary for installation and configuration.
+Use of SSH on the SSR after FIPS mode has been enabled during install is secure, and compliant with Common Criteria.

 :::note
 An example configuration has been provided in the [Appendix](cc_fips_appendix.md).